List of Matrix series characters: Mouse

 Mouse (played by Matt Doran) is a crew member of the Nebuchadnezzar.

 In the film, Mouse is the youngest crew member of the Nebuchadnezzar and the programmer of the virtual reality training simulation program.
 One of his stand-out scenes occurs when he is discussing to Neo whether the Nebuchadnezzars food tastes like "Tastee Wheat" (a brand of cereal, posters of which can be briefly seen in the train stations shown in The Matrix Revolutions), and adds to the theme of subjective reality by suggesting that the flavor associated with both is not the 'true' flavor, but the Machines' error.
 He is the creator of the program Woman in the Red Dress, which is used as a distraction in part of Neo's training.
 He is a very eager young man, excited to see the possibility that Neo could be the one to end the war.
 He also offers Woman in the Red Dress in a private session to Neo saying, "To deny our impulses is to deny the very thing that makes us human".

 Mouse is the first victim of Cypher's betrayal of the crew.
 As Agent-led SWAT team members storm the building used by Neo and the others as an entry/exit point, Mouse attempts to stop their initial approach wielding dual automatic shotguns (custom made for the film), but is killed by the police.

 Neo

-Neo (born as Thomas A. Anderson, also known as The One, an anagram for "Neo") is the protagonist of the Matrix franchise.
+Neo (born Thomas A. Anderson, also known as The One, an anagram for "Neo") is the protagonist of the Matrix franchise.
 He was portrayed as a cybercriminal and computer programmer by Keanu Reeves in The Matrix Trilogy, as well as having a cameo in The Animatrix short film Kid's Story.
 Andrew Bowen provided Neo's voice in The Matrix: Path of Neo.
 In 2008, Neo was selected by Empire as the 68th Greatest Movie Character of All Time.
 Neo is also an anagram of "one", a reference to his destiny of being The One who would bring peace.
 There are claims that a nightclub in Chicago inspired the name of the character in the Matrix.
 Neo is considered to be a superhero.